Project-Management.com’s Top 3 Software Recommendations

 Marketing

-Asana includes the tools to help teams set marketing strategies, goals, and expectations.
+Asana includes tools to help teams set marketing strategies, goals, and expectations.
 Teams can efficiently plan, organize, and execute marketing activities from start to finish.
 Some of the tools that are essential to marketing teams are multiple work views, request forms, automated workflows, and approval tracking.

 Read also: Choosing Marketing Project Management Software